bhoamikkhona/html-css/Section 04/README.md

   - Explicit rows are the ones that we explicitly define in the `grid-template-rows` property.
   - Implicit rows are the ones that is automatically created when the defined grid is filled up and more space was needed.
     - There is a way to style implicit rows but, that isn't in the scope of this course.

+### Placing and Spanning Grid Items

+- `grid-column`
+- `grid-row`
+- `span` keyword
+- Each of the grid lines have two numbers, a positive and a negative number.

 ## Author